 Borderlands 3 has a built-in benchmarking tool, which makes it easy to see how all the different graphics quality options impact performance.
 What's surprising is that for many, the answer is "not much at all."

-The graphs above show how an RX 5700 and RTX 2060 perform using the four main presets, and then with ultra quality plus each individual setting turned down to minimum.
+The graphs above show how an RX 5700 and RTX 2060 perform using four of the presets at 1080p (we skipped low and badass, but low performance 5-10 percent worse than very low, and badass is 5-10 percent slower than ultra).
+Then we tested with ultra quality plus each individual setting turned down to minimum.

 FXAA is one of the least GPU-hungry anti-aliasing techniques around and has a negligible effect on overall performance.
 Even temporal AA doesn't hurt performance much.
 You might as well leave AA on, whatever your hardware, though some will prefer FXAA over temporal AA.
 Interestingly, FidelityFX Sharpening basically undoes a bit of the blurriness you get from temporal AA, again with a negligible performance impact.
 You can probably leave it on as well, unless you're running very low-end hardware.

-What, then, does make a meaningful difference?
+What settings do make a meaningful difference?
 The most prolific frame bandit is volumetric fog, which in return contributes some handsome god rays.
 Opt for more basic lighting by turning it off, and performance jumps 24 percent, which could make or break performance on lower-end GPUs.
+Even the medium setting can still boost performance quite a bit, and there's not much visual difference between medium and max quality.

 Foliage detail—you can probably guess what that covers—is another niche but expensive option, with its low setting improving performance by nearly 12 percent over its highest setting.